 This policy will be monitored regularly and reviewed by the governing body at least annually or as required.
-Next review due September 2022 unless there is need to review or update it earlier.

 The Head Teacher is responsible for the implementation of this policy and the Safeguarding Link Governor, who also has responsibility in this area.